-Mike Magee is a civil litigator with experience representing clients engaged in oil and natural gas exploration and computer software development.
-He has particular experience representing and advising clients with respect to oil and natural gas lease implied covenants, pooling, and unitization law, as well as Pennsylvania's Environmental Rights Amendment.
-He also has experience with First Amendment disputes, state procurement disputes, products liability, the Fair Credit Reporting Act, and e-discovery.
-Mike is actively involved in the Firm's pro bono activities, having represented incarcerated individuals, charities in tax exemption disputes, and religious entities in First Amendment disputes.
+Mike has particular experience representing and advising clients with respect to oil and natural gas lease implied covenants, pooling, and unitization law, as well as Pennsylvania's Environmental Rights Amendment.
+Mike has also worked extensively with experts in software design, testing, coding standards, and development management.
+His representations include IBM, U. S. Steel, Oklahoma Gas & Electric, Experian, and PennEnergy Resources.
+Mike is actively involved in the Firm's pro bono activities, having represented incarcerated individuals, charities in tax exemption disputes, religious entities in First Amendment disputes, and victims of police brutality.

-Mike has researched extensively and written on the topics of pooling and unitization and implied covenants and their impact upon oil and natural gas development in the Marcellus and Utica shale plays.
+Mike has researched extensively and written on the topics of pooling and unitization and implied covenants and their impact upon oil and natural gas development in the Marcellus and Utica shale plays, as well as on Pennsylvania civil procedure and federal multidistrict litigation.

 Third Circuit Rules that Courts, not Arbitration Panels, Have Final Word on Class Action Arbitrability